CleverTap/clevertap-ios-sdk/README.md

 ## Example Usage
 To run the example StarterProject, clone the repo, and run `pod install` from the StarterProject directory.
 Then open the StarterProject.xcworkspace, add your CleverTap account credentials to the Info.plist and build and run.

+For non-Cocoapods folks, check out the example StarterProjectManualInstall.